Course overview

 Major Project

 Working in teams of 3-4, students will undertake a focused research project and present their findings to the class.
 With instructor guidance, each group will choose one specific, fact-driven question to investigate and keep a journal of their search.
 Students will then put their question to an AI app that lists its sources (such as Perplexity).
-Part of the task is to critique the those sources using the authoritativeness/timeliness/ bias framework.
-They will then present to the class—both about what they learned about the answer(s) to their group’s question—but also what they learned more generally about evaluating sources.
+Part of the task is to critique those sources using the authoritativeness/timeliness/ bias framework.
+They will then present to the class what they learned about the answer(s) to their group’s question—but also what they learned more generally about evaluating sources.
 Students are encouraged to conduct some of this research in their home language—using sources specific to their country (such as government and NGO websites).

 Learning Outcomes